h-gokul/differentiable-slic/README.md

 This project is a study on differentiable-slic, which uses superpixel sampling networks to obtain segmented optical flow

 # Motion Segmentation Task

+We will be using [Davis Dataset](https://graphics.ethz.ch/Downloads/Data/Davis/DAVIS-data.zip) for motion segmentation.

 `pytorch_ssn` package has the differentiable slic + optical flow functions.

 The optical flow we use here is using a method called `RAFT`

-Download the data from  [here](https://drive.google.com/drive/folders/16V2-7NOEKJjsb3ChHGXy3AGudNjWGqA-?usp=sharing) This is a simulated data.
+We already finetuned the optical flow model with the simulated data from [here](https://drive.google.com/drive/folders/16V2-7NOEKJjsb3ChHGXy3AGudNjWGqA-?usp=sharing)

 Differentiable slic